- View/Download as PDF

 - Emeriti Administration

-The Division of Student Affairs strives to integrate educational experiences and co-curricular programming into a campus setting with opportunities, challenges, and services that promote a student’s holistic development.
+The Division of Student Affairs strives to integrate educational experiences and cocurricular programming into a campus setting with opportunities, challenges, and services that promote a student’s holistic development.
 Within the Division of Student Affairs, enhancing the overall quality of the life of students is our mission.
-Services include those for residence life, dining, Greek life, leadership and service programming, new student and family programs, recreation, diversity programs, band and spirit programs, health programs, student conduct and Title IX case resolution, counseling and, consultation, and Commencement.
+Services include those for residence life, dining, Greek life, leadership and service programming, new student and family programs, recreation, diversity programs, health services, health education and outreach, student conduct and Title IX case resolution, counseling and, consultation, and Commencement.
 Additional information can be found on the Student Affairs website at www.butler.edu/campus-life.

 The Vice President for Student Affairs serves as the primary liaison for students and various segments of the University community.
 Rules and regulations governing student life are outlined in the Student Handbook and available on the Butler University website.
 The primary offices of the Division of Student Affairs are located in Atherton Union and the Health and Recreation Complex.
-The Office of the Vice President for Student Affairs is located in Atherton Union, Room 200.
+The Vice President for Student Affairs's office is located in Atherton Union, Room 200.

 John W. Atherton Union houses the University bookstore, Starbucks, the Marketplace dining room, many offices within the Division of Student Affairs, and Internship and Career Services.
 Atherton Union maintains numerous facilities, including student organization offices, the Volunteer Center, the Efroymson Diversity Center, meeting rooms, student soft space, ATMs, and a computer lab.
 Snacks, grill, and fountain items are available in the C-Club and Starbucks.
 The Programs for Leadership and Service Education (PuLSE) office, which is responsible for the operation of Atherton Union, is located in Room 101.
 Concerns regarding the physical space and maintenance of Atherton Union may be directed to the PuLSE office.